-To ensure that the stateless session cookie size does not surpass the browser supported size, Web Agents 5 and Java Agents 5 do not support both signing and encrypting the stateless session cookie.
-To configure agents with stateless sessions, implement one of the following configurations:
+To ensure that the client-based session cookie size does not surpass the browser supported size, Web Agents and Java Agents do not support both signing and encrypting the session cookie.
+For more information, see "Configure Client-Based Session Security for Agents".